yf13/webswitch/README.md

 the **hub** and the intranet web site.
 Once started, the **plug** will connect to the **hub** to advertise the sites to be published.

-Once the intranet site is plugged into the **hub**, visitors can access the DNS based URL of the published sites --- these DNS hosts will all point to the **hub** and it will then forward the visitor requests to plugs and to the final intranet sites as shown in this [diagram](./how-it-works.png):
+Then visitors can access the DNS the sites which will all point to the **hub**.
+Then it forwards
+visitors' requests to intranet sites through the **plugs** as shown in this [diagram](./how-it-works.png):

 Installation